AurelioVera/CreateVirtualMachines/README.md

 <h2>Description</h2>

+<p>A Virtual Machine (VM) is a software-based computer that runs an operating system and applications just like a physical computer, but it exists entirely in a virtualized environment.</p>

 <p>Steps to create the Virtual Server:</p>
 1. Log-in to your computer, search for Hyper-V Manager, and open it.<br>
 2. On the Actions, select the Virtual Switch Manager.<br>